 Sometimes it’s important to call yourself out if you think you might be the problem.

 I resolved to be less fearful tomorrow.
 I was in Maputo either way, so there wasn’t much point in being terrified unless something awful actually happened.

 I awoke the following morning and decided to channel the confidence of a girl I’d spotted the previous day.
 She was white and blonde — the only other white and blonde person I’d spotted while walking around — and was bursting to the brim with boldness.
 I’d watched her wander down the street with her camera around her neck, chatting and joking with the locals, laughing off the men’s attempts to flirt with her.
 The locals had seemed to respect her more for it.
 She had been calm, confident, and courageous, and I was going to try to be the same today.

 I put my passport and phone in my pocket and set off in search of a better experience.

 I held my head high, I walked with purpose, and I made eye contact with everyone I passed.
 I smiled.
 I said hello.
 I chatted with touts for a few minutes then moved on.
 I answered their questions.
 I was welcomed to Mozambique more times than I can count.
 I got out my phone when I needed to get directions without feeling like I should be hiding in a bush to protect myself from thieves.

-While it was the prettiest building I saw in Maputo, and probably the only site that I’d call a must-see, the cloudy skies and trash outside had it looking less beautiful than the photos I’d seen online.
+While it was the prettiest building I saw in Maputo, and probably the only site that I’d call a must-see, the cloudy skies and litter outside had it looking less beautiful than the photos I’d seen online.